wabkur/binary_trees/README.md

-function that performs a right-rotation on a binary tree
+average time complexities of those operations on a Binary Heap